noops-challenge/mashbot/README.md

 `https://api.noopschallenge.com/mashbot?count=3`

-Mashbot will give you 3 objects from the three APIs, and provide 3 colors:
+Mashbot will give you 3 objects from all four APIs:

 ```

 {
-   "colors":[
+   "hexbot":[
       {
          "value":"#9B963F"
       },